-Capital proposals are reviewed at budget review meetings which take place between July and October each year and are attended by the Leader of the council, portfolio holder members, corporate management team members, the chief financial officer and service representatives as required.
+Capital proposals are reviewed at budget review meetings which take place during October and November each year and are attended by the Leader of the council, portfolio holder members, corporate management team members, the chief financial officer and service representatives as required.
 At these meetings the overall budget of each service is reviewed and new proposals for revenue and capital investment considered.
 Capital bids are assessed based on information set out in the capital mandate and business case as described above.
 The council's policy is to agree the capital programme on an annual basis at the Council meeting in February.
-Once approved, the budget report is made available on the council's website, and published on the finance pages of the council's intranet.
+Once approved, the programme is published in the budget book and on the council's website.
 The timetable for capital proposals proceeding into the capital programme is as follows: